The New Grand Park is a wonder in downtown L.A. – Top 5 list (PHOTOS AND VIDEO)

 by Russell's Rants

-Grand Park opened in downtown Los Angeles the weekend before last.
+Grand Park opened in downtown Los Angeles last week.
 Located across Grand Avenue from the Music Center and between the buildings housing the Los Angeles Superior Court and Hall of Administration, “Grand” is a good description for the park.
 It is truly spectacular.

 And here are the Top 5 things about it: